-Hot Springs is the oldest protected area in the National Park System.
+56. Hot Springs is the oldest protected area associated with the National Park Service.

-This park, in the city of Hot Springs, has some impressive history.
+Hot Springs National Park has an impressive history.
 Established as Hot Springs Reservation in 1832 to preserve the local waters, it's the oldest protected area in the National Park System.

-The crown jewel of this Alaskan park is the 735-square-mile Harding Icefield.
-With no fewer than 38 glaciers, it's one of the biggest icefields in the U.S. According to the Park Service, it's 50 miles wide at its largest point (that would take two back-to-back marathons to cross it).
+The crown jewel of this Alaskan park is the 700-square-mile Harding Icefield.
+With no fewer than 40 glaciers, it's one of the biggest icefields in the U.S.

 It's at this national park that you'll find The Subway—and no, it's not park-based public transit.
 Instead, The Subway is a 9.5-mile hike that's so challenging it requires a permit, and, depending on the route you choose, involves creek crossing, scrambling, swimming, and route finding.

 59. A busy freeway and scenic railroad run through Cuyahoga Valley National Park.

 Ohio's only national park offers far more than your standard hiking trails (although there are 140 miles of those, too).
 Unlike most other untouched and wild parks, Cuyahoga Valley features busy freeways, small settlements, 19th-century buildings, and more.

 You can even catch a ride on a scenic railroad, take in a symphony concert, or play golf here.